MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/network-data-buffer-management.md

 ## How to leverage buffer management

-The buffer management feature is supported starting in NetAdapterCx 1.2, which ships with Windows 10, version 1803.
-To opt in, follow these steps:
+To opt in to buffer management, follow these steps:

 1. In your *[EvtNetAdapterSetCapabilities](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nc-netadapter-evt_net_adapter_set_capabilities)* callback, tell the system about your hardware's data buffer capabilities and constraints using the [NET_ADAPTER_RX_CAPABILITIES](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/ns-netadapter-_net_adapter_rx_capabilities) and [NET_ADAPTER_TX_CAPABILITIES](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/ns-netadapter-_net_adapter_tx_capabilities) data structure for the Rx and Tx path respectively.
 2. Initialize the two capabilities structures by calling one of the initialization functions.
 For instance, a DMA-capable NIC client driver would use [NET_ADAPTER_TX_CAPABILITIES_INIT_FOR_DMA](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nf-netadapter-net_adapter_tx_capabilities_init_for_dma) and [NET_ADAPTER_RX_CAPABILITIES_INIT_SYSTEM_MANAGED](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nf-netadapter-net_adapter_rx_capabilities_init_system_managed) to declare its hardware DMA capablities and to instruct the system to fully manage the data buffers on its behalf.